 Theatre: Piccadilly Theatre, Denman Street, London W1D 4HS

 Performance Times: Monday- Saturday 19.30pm; Tuesday & Saturday 15:00pm Sunday 17:00pm

 IMPORTANT: Due to unforeseen circumstances.
 Jersey Boys have moved the start time of the performance on Sunday 12 April 2015 one hour earlier to 4pm.

 Soho has so much going on that it doesn’t really have a lot of room for hotels!
 But around it there is quite a choice nearby- from the 5 star Le Merdien and Courthouse hotels (even the Ritz is only a 5 minute stroll away) to the three star St Giles with its excellent fitness facilities.

 Other nearby Hotels include the Thistle Piccadilly, the Le Meridien and the Radisson Blu Edwardian Leicester Square.

-For pre theatre meals check out the Italian just three doors down but Jamie’s Italian has opened just opposite or if you fancy a steak MASH should be your destination.
+For pre-theatre meals check out the Italian restaurant just three doors down, but Jamie’s Italian has opened just opposite if your head is turned by celebrity, or, if you fancy a steak, MASH should be your destination, just up the road.